tonethar/IGME-230-Fall-2018/weekly/week-02-notes.md

 # Week 2: Introduction to PHP
 - This week we will continue to look at web server scripting, and will cover enough server-side programming (PHP) to make you dangerous :-)
-- Later on in the semester we will revisit PHP and use it to create our own customized *web service*.

 ## I. PHP - What is it?
 *PHP originally stood for **Personal Home Page**, but it now stands for the recursive "backronym" **PHP: Hypertext Preprocessor**.
 PHP code may be embedded into HTML code, or it can be used in combination with various web template systems, web content management systems, and web frameworks.* -- https://en.wikipedia.org/wiki/PHP